hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922144v1-from-long-to-lean-performance-aware-and-adaptive-chain-of-thought-co.md

 ---
 layout: default
-title: From Long to Lean: Performance-aware and Adaptive Chain-of-Thought Compression via Multi-round Refinement
+title: "From Long to Lean: Performance-aware and Adaptive Chain-of-Thought Compression via Multi-round Refinement"
 ---

 # From Long to Lean: Performance-aware and Adaptive Chain-of-Thought Compression via Multi-round Refinement